Policygenius content follows strict guidelines for editorial accuracy and integrity. Learn about oureditorial standards

 Ready to shop for life insurance?

-If you want to have extra confidence in the long-term stability of your life insurance provider, A.M.
-Best’s insurance rating system is an easy and trustworthy way to evaluate an insurer’s financial health.
-However, financial stability is just one part of choosing the right life insurance company — an independent insurance broker like Policygenius can make sure you choose a provider that suits all of your needs.
+A.M.
+Best’s insurance rating system is an easy and trustworthy way to evaluate your life insurance provider’s financial health.
+However, financial stability is just one part of choosing the right life insurance company.
+An independent insurance broker like Policygenius can help you choose a provider that suits all of your needs.

 A.M.
-Best provides credit ratings for insurance companies based on their financial stability, including, most importantly, their ability to meet their financial obligations.
+Best grades are credit ratings for insurance companies based on their financial stability, including, most importantly, their ability to pay out claims to customers.

-Ratings are given on a graded scale of A++ to D, where A++ indicates a Superior financial rating and D indicates a Poor financial rating.
+Ratings are given on a graded scale of A++ to D, where A++ is Superior and D is Poor.

 A committee at A.M.
-Best evaluates public and proprietary data relating to several factors, including a company’s stability, the distribution of its products, liquidity, and risk management, to determine final ratings.
+Best evaluates public and proprietary data on a company’s stability, distribution, liquidity, risk management, and other factors to set ratings.

 More related articles